Curtain Raiser: Lothar Sittig, the Ossewabrandwag and the Trompke Network.

 This month's Curtain Raiser lecture was given by Evert Kleynhans, erstwhile historian and archivist of the Ossewabrandwag archives in the town of Potchefstroom.

 The Ossewabrandwag (Ox-wagon Sentinel) was an anti-British, pro-German organisation that was officially formed in Bloemfontein on the 4th of February 1939 by a group of pro-German Afrikaners.
 As early as 1902, when Britain had defeated the Boers in the Anglo-Boer War, opposed anti-British Afrikaners were supported by Netherlands and Germany for the cause of creating two independent Republics, namely the South African Republic (Transvaal) and the Orange Free State.
 Thousands of Boers served in the British forces during WWI and WWII, but nonetheless remained resentful of British rule, even under loose association with Britain as a dominion.

-In his lecture, Evert put forward the argument in the form of two pertinent questions that arose regarding the Ossewabrandwag's contact with Germany during the Second World War.
-Firstly, was there definite contact between the Ossewabrandwag and Germany during the war, and if so, what was the nature of their extent?
-The answer to this first question was straightforward, as the Ossewabrandwag had maintained regular contact throughout the War, but the second question, especially as to how it relates to the maritime intelligence war waged off the South African coast, was clearly more complex, and formed the basis of the Evert's lecture.
+In the lecture, Evert put forward the argument in the form of two pertinent questions that arose regarding the Ossewabrandwag's contact with Germany during the Second World War.
+Firstly, was there definite contact between the Ossewabrandwag and Germany during the war, and if such contact existed, what was the nature and extent thereof.
+The answer to this first question was straightforward, as the Ossewabrandwag had maintained regular contact with Germany throughout the war.
+The answer to the second question, especially as to how it relates to the maritime intelligence war waged off the South African coast, was clearly more complex, and formed the basis of the Evert's lecture.